Katukiii/Project-Plant/README.md

 1. Wire everything according to the diagram above
 2. Upload the Arduino sketch using the Arduino IDE
 3. Adjust the soil moisture threshold and pump duration as needed
-4. Power the system via USB or power bank
+4. Power the system via the 9V Battery

 ---